diethardsteiner/diethardsteiner.github.io/_posts/2017-04-09-CDE-and-MDX-Drilldownmember.md

 ## CDE Table Component Setup and MDX Drilldownmember

-We are discussing how to create a **Pentaho CDE** dashboard here, so I expect you are familiar with the concepts of CDE.
-I also expect that you have a good understanding of **MDX**.

 **MDX** is an extremely **powerful query language**.
 Over the years I got exposed to various MDX functions, some of which I only started to appreciate later on, when I was facing a particular challenge.
 One of such function was `DRILLDOWNMEMBER`.
 I read about this function a long time ago but only recently used it in a project.

 A few days ago I was asked to put together a **CDE dashboard** for a client.
 The specs were really quite straight forward: Display a high level summary and allow us to drill down.
-Now you'd be inclined to think that this is quite a popular request and hence CDE has something in store to cover this scenario: Well, the **table component** has  an **Expand on click** feature, which displays an inline table, which is not as elegant for this purpose as a drill down in Analyer, Saiku or even JPivot.
+Now you'd be inclined to think that this is quite a popular request and hence **CDE** has something in store to cover this scenario: Well, the **table component** has  an **Expand on click** feature, which displays an inline table, which is not as elegant for this purpose as a drill down in **Analyzer**, **Saiku** or even **JPivot**.
 So here is how I tackled the challenge:

+We are discussing how to create a **Pentaho CDE** dashboard here, so I expect that you are familiar with the concepts of CDE.
+I also expect that you have a good understanding of **MDX**.

 We will be using the **SteelWheelsSales** Cube, which ships with every **Pentaho Server**.
 For this example I am using the current version 7.
 Download it via [SourceForge](https://sourceforge.net/projects/pentaho/files/Business%20Intelligence%20Server/).
-We will provide drill down functionality for the **Product Dimension**.
+We will provide **drill down functionality** for the **Product Dimension**.
 The product dimension has following level (top to bottom):

 - Line
 - Vendor
 - Product

-To familiarse yourself with the SteelWheelsSales Mondrian schema, you can play around with it using good old (shall I say very old and trusted) JPivot (via **File > New > JPivot View**) and you can also download the Mondrian Schema via **File > Manage Data Sources**.
+To familiarse yourself with the **SteelWheelsSales** Mondrian schema, you can play around with it using good old (shall I say very old and trusted) JPivot (via **File > New > JPivot View**) and you can also download the Mondrian Schema via **File > Manage Data Sources**.

 In **JPivot** click the **MDX** button and run following query: